autoplot/documentation/javadoc/org/das2/datum/CacheTag.md

+# org.das2.datum.CacheTag

-# org.das2.datum.CacheTagCacheTags are used to represent the coverage of datasets stored in a cache, and are
- the reference used to decide if a cache entry is capable of satisfying a data request.
+CacheTags are used to represent the coverage of datasets stored in a cache, and are the reference used to decide if a cache entry is capable of satisfying a data request.

-CacheTag( Datum start, Datum end, Datum resolution ) Constructs a new CacheTag.
+# CacheTag( Datum start, Datum end, Datum resolution )
+Constructs a new CacheTag.

-CacheTag( DatumRange range, Datum resolution ) Constructs a new CacheTag.
+# CacheTag( DatumRange range, Datum resolution )
+Constructs a new CacheTag.

 ***